Libera-Chat/gamja/README.md

 - `nick`: nickname
 - `channels`: comma-separated list of channels to join (`#` needs to be escaped)
 - `open`: [IRC URL] to open
+- `debug`: if set to 1, debug mode is enabled

 Alternatively, the channels can be set with the URL fragment (ie, by just appending the channel name to the gamja URL).